 It might seem like a lot of raising agents in this cake – but it’s necessary to counteract the weight of the bananas and the spelt flour (which is heavier than wheat flour).

-Enjoy this super easy banana cake and let me know what you think in the comments!
+Hope you enjoy this super easy vegan banana cake recipe and let me know what you think in the comments!

 - 1.5 cups wholemeal spelt flour

 - 3/4 cup coconut sugar *see notes

 - 1.5 tsp bicarb soda